aryalbirat/ClassCam/README.md

   - Do not commit large video/model files or sensitive data.
   - Keep `.env` and credentials out of version control.

-## License
-MIT License

 ---

-**ClassCam** — Real-time classroom attentiveness analytics with AI and modern web technologies.
+**ClassCam** — Real-time classroom attentiveness analytics with AI and mordern web technologies